 Many users have been requesting recipes that are appropriate for the AIP diet.
 AIP stands for “auto-immune protocol” and refers to a type of elimination diet that is used to reduce inflammation in the digestive tract in people with auto-immune conditions.

-This recipe is both gluten free and paleo and can be made keto if you skip the honey when making the marinade.
+Today I have an AIP dinner recipe for you that is both gluten free and paleo and can be made keto if you skip the honey when making the marinade.
 All the ingredients in this recipe are AIP-approved, and as a bonus, the salmon is packed with anti-inflammatory Omega-3s and marinated with ginger, which is also anti-inflammatory!

 I like to pair my honey ginger salmon with roasted mushrooms and acorn squash on the side to create a balanced, AIP-friendly meal.
 You just have to halve the mushrooms, cut the acorn squash into 1/2″ crescents, toss them together with a little olive oil, salt, and pepper, and roast at 425 F for 20-30 minutes!